Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Bilambil Heights had a median income among taxpayers of $50,764 and an average income of $65,837.
-These figures are slightly lower than the national averages of $52,390 (median) and $65,215 (average).
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated incomes would be approximately $55,262 (median) and $71,670 (average).
-Census 2021 income data shows Bilambil Heights ranks modestly in terms of household, family, and personal incomes, between the 38th and 39th percentiles.
-The earnings profile indicates that 33.5% of locals fall within the $1,500 - $2,999 income bracket, which is slightly higher than the surrounding region's 29.9%.
-Housing affordability pressures are severe in Bilambil Heights, with only 82.3% of income remaining after housing costs, ranking at the 38th percentile.
-The area's SEIFA income ranking places it in the fifth decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Bilambil Heights had a median income among taxpayers of $50,764 with the average level standing at $65,837.
+This is slightly lower than national averages which were $52,390 and $65,215 for Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, current estimates would be approximately $55,262 (median) and $71,670 (average).
+Census data from 2021 shows household, family and personal incomes in Bilambil Heights rank modestly between the 38th and 39th percentiles.
+The earnings profile indicates that 33.5% of locals (1,210 people) fall within the $1,500 - 2,999 income bracket, similar to the surrounding region where 29.9% occupy this category.
+Housing affordability pressures are severe with only 82.3% of income remaining, ranking at the 38th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income